arqalite/fire-king-guide/src/combos/ponix/7_2-card-sanctuary.md

 ### Steps
 1. Normal Summon [_Legendary Fire King Ponix_].
-2. Activate Ponix - add [_Fire King Sky Burn_] from your Deck to your hand.
+2. Activate Ponix: add [_Fire King Sky Burn_] from your Deck to your hand.
-3. Activate [_Fire King Sanctuary_] - place [_Fire King Island_] in the Field Zone.
+3. Activate [_Fire King Sanctuary_]: place [_Fire King Island_] in the Field Zone.
-4. Activate Island - destroy Ponix, then add [_Sacred Fire King Garunix_] from your Deck to your hand.
+4. Activate Island: destroy Ponix, then add [_Sacred Fire King Garunix_] from your Deck to your hand.
-5. Activate Sacred - Special Summon it from your hand.
+5. Activate Sacred: Special Summon it from your hand.
-6. Activate Sacred again - destroy [_Fire King Courtier Ulcanix_] in your Deck.
+6. Activate Sacred again: destroy [_Fire King Courtier Ulcanix_] in your Deck.
-7. Activate Ulcanix - Special Summon [_Fire King High Avatar Garunix_] from your Deck.
+7. Activate Ulcanix: Special Summon [_Fire King High Avatar Garunix_] from your Deck.
 8. Set Sky Burn.
 9. Pass turn.

 #### Opponent's turn
-10. In the Standby Phase, activate Ponix - add it from the GY to your hand.
+10. In the Standby Phase, activate Ponix: add it from the GY to your hand.

 {{#include ../../common/links.md}}